jolexa/aws-codebuild-dockerhub/README.md

 Once per week a CodeBuild cleanup lambda is executed that removes jobs older than a week.
-This is a compromise that I decided to implement because the CodeBuild job will not be ran again (therefore not cost anything), but I may want to see why it failed in leu of automatically cleaning up right away.
+This is a compromise that I decided to implement because the CodeBuild job will not be ran again (therefore not cost anything), but I may want to see why it failed in lieu of automatically cleaning up right away.

 ![Architecture Diagram](diagram.png)